Our miracle is at hand right underneath our nose. It is the mouth we must watch out for.

 Job 6:24 24 “Teach me, and I will be silent; explain to me how I have been wrong.

-It is time for us to evaluate what we say like Job did.
-Correcting our speech and asking God for help brings us victory.
+It is time for us to evaluate what we say as Job did.
+Then, correcting our speech and asking God for help brings us to victory.

 Thoughts are a major to keep under control.
-What you dwell on the most, is what you will speak.
-Eventually it will manifest, and it can take form.
-When evil thoughts come, we must speak the word of God and face it head on.
-The battlefield is in the mind.
+What you dwell on the most is what you will speak about.
+Eventually, it will manifest, and it can take form.
+When evil thoughts come, we must talk about the word of God and face it head-on.
+The battlefield is in mind.

-We must put our trust in God and not our own ability because we are flawed.
+We must put our trust in God, not our own ability because we are flawed.